According to Statista, the tourism industry grows steadily each year.

 On the other hand, the world’s most luxurious hotels may boast ornate furnishings like the hotels listed in the Forbes Travel Guide, and their guests, often from pampered backgrounds and used to the very best, will demand high calibre services that the more average hotel wouldn’t usually consider.

-Their staff are highly trained and authorised to do whatever it takes to satisfy a guest, because the reputation of the hotel depends on it.
+From room service to complimentary breakfast, their staff are highly trained and authorised to do whatever it takes to satisfy a guest because the reputation of the hotel depends on it.

 In addition, through exceptional service, staff have been known to create scenarios that have so delighted guests, the hotel has enjoyed positive publicity.